 Day 13 A long day as we head over the Cho La pass (5368m).
 A steep climb through boulders leads to the pass from where we are rewarded with more spectacular views.
 We descend to Dzongla.
 8 to 10 hours walking.

 Day 14 A short walk from Dzongla to join the main Everest trail where we get our first close up views of mountains at the head of this valley.
 We head up to Lobuche.
 4 to 5 hours walking.

 Day 15 A long walk next to the Khumbu Glacier brings us to the crossing of the Changri Glacier and on to the summer yak pasture of Gorak Shep for lunch.
-We then continue up to the historical Everest Base Camp.
-Overnight camp close to BC.
-Those who do not want to camp can return to the teahouse at Gorak Shep.
+We then continue up to the historical Everest Base Camp and return to our lodge in Gorak Shep.
+6 to 8 hours walking.
 6 to 8 hours walking.